aghayeffemin/aspnetcore.ntier/README.md

 - Non auth endpoints requires JWT token to be provided otherwise 401 response will be returned
 - So you have to login or register first in order to get the JWT token then add it to the header while sending a request
+  - It can be done by clicking lock icon next to the particular endpoint and pasting token in the textbox on swagger page
 - You can disable authentication for endpoints by removing ```Authorize``` attribute from the particular controller

 ## Layers

-- aspnetcore.ntier.API - Presentation Layer *.Net Core Web API project*.
+- aspnetcore.ntier.API - Presentation Layer is type of *.Net Core Web API project*.
 - aspnetcore.ntier.BLL - Business Logic Layer responsible for data exchange between DAL and Presentation Layer.
+  - It has Services, AutoMapperProfiles and CustomExceptions in it
 - aspnetcore.ntier.DAL - Data Access Layer responsible for interacting database. *Generic repositories* have been used.
+  - Database context, repositories and database entity models are located in this class lib
-- aspnetcore.ntier.DTO - Data transfer objects.
+- aspnetcore.ntier.DTO - Data transfer objects are added here
-- aspnetcore.ntier.Entity - Database entities.
-- aspnetcore.ntier.IoC - Responsible for *dependency injection* it has ```DependencyInjection``` class and ```InjectDependencies``` method in it.
-- aspnetcore.ntier.Test - Used xUnit and Mock tools.
+- aspnetcore.ntier.Test - It has unit tests. xUnit and Mock tools used for testing

 ## Development process